 While that’s a lot, it’s possible.
 Five-year repayment options begin to look impractical in this category because you’d have to pick up a bunch of relief work or get some awesome quarterly bonuses in order to have something left over to live on.

-Once your yearly tuition goes above $25,000 a year, I would begin to tell someone that you better love veterinary medicine because the financial part of the decision is more challenging with the higher debt.
+Once your yearly tuition goes above $25,000 a year with additional costs, I would begin to tell someone that you better love veterinary medicine because the financial part of the decision is more challenging with the higher debt.

 Same Education, More Money: Out of State Public College of Veterinary Medicine Schools

 Consider the University of Illinois.
-I estimate about $202,000 for four years if you go in-state.
+I estimate about $202,000 for the cost of attendance for four years if you go in-state.
 If you’re out of state, that estimate jumps to about $286,000 because of their $21,000 annual surcharge.

 Another example would be Kansas State University.
-My estimate for in state debt burden is about $169,000.
+My estimate for in state debt burden is about $169,000 for coursework and education costs.
 If you came from out of state?
 It jumps to $283,000.
+The price difference is huge for the same coursework and studying anatomy, treatment of disease, and more.

 With the debt load that you’ll leave with as an out of state veterinary student, you will almost certainly need to orient your finances on optimizing the federal student loan programs.
 That’s something we specialize in, so feel free to contact us if that’s you.